 RWE may be presented at the initial assessment of a medicine by a health technology assessment (HTA) agency, or it may be collected after authorisation and used in re-assessments.

 |Haute Autorité de Santé (HAS), the national HTA agency in France, undertook a review as part of IMI GetReal to assess the association between the level of reimbursement granted after a medicine was re-assessed by the agency and the alignment of RWE at the time of re-assessment with the RCTs available previously.
-It was not possible to conclude with absolute certainty that the reimbursement decisions made following the re-assessment of the medicine were directly related to the RWE as other factors may have contributed to the decision (such as new RCT evidence).
+It was not possible to conclude with certainty that the reimbursement decisions made at the re-assessment of the medicine were directly related to the (newly available) RWE, as other factors may have contributed to the decision.

 Managed entry agreements or conditional reimbursement

-|Zorginstitut Netherlands (ZIN), the national HTA agency in the Netherlands, have introduced a managed entry agreement or conditional reimbursement scheme (referred to as conditional financing).
+|From 2006 to 2012, Zorginstitut Netherlands (ZIN), the national HTA agency in the Netherlands, introduced a managed entry agreement or conditional reimbursement scheme (referred to as conditional financing).
 A review of the scheme was undertaken as part of the GetReal project, which is summarised in the RWE Navigator page on Implementation of Conditional Reimbursements Schemes: Experience from the Netherlands.|

 IMI ADAPT-SMART undertook some work on the use of managed entry agreements in the context of adaptive pathways.
 For more information, see the report of the ADAPT-SMART Workshop on managed entry agreements.